-Corn Fest is one of the last, free, summer, music festivals among Illinois music and summer festivals in Illinois.
+Corn Fest is one of the last, free, summer, music festivals in Illinois.
 Well over 100,000 people from around Illinois and the Midwest attend the music festival over a three day weekend.
 This festival features a carnival complete with rides and games, food booths, free live music, kiddie korner with large inflatables, family entertainment and much more.
-Friday night is carnival wristband nights for the kids with unlimited rides from 6-10pm.
-Festival areas feature food and business vendor booths, and a beer garden
+Festival areas feature food and business vendor booths, and a beer garden.

 DeKalb County Barn Tour

 The DeKalb County Barn Tour is a one-day driving tour of barn sites within DeKalb County hosted by the DeKalb Area Agricultural Heritage Association and the JF Glidden Homestead & Historical Center.
 Participants will receive a map Guide Book containing hand-drawn sketches of each barn and the barn’s history, style and use.
 Participants drive to each location in any order for a tour of the barn(s), including many interiors.
 Purchase your event ticket at any of the seven locations.
 Admission is $20 per vehicle (buses extra) (Museum members receive a 25% discount).
 Bus groups are welcome.
 Call for details on pricing; Marcia Wilson at the JF Glidden Homestead & Historical Center at (815) 756-7904 or email@example.com.

 Puerto Rican Heritage Festival